alankent/magento2devbox-skeleton/README.md

 Grunt and Gulp are both frontend tool chains to speed up frontend development.
 They can both auto-recompile CSS files as soon as a file is written to disk.
-NodeJS is preinstalled in the web service container for use by Grunt and Gulp.
+NodeJS is preinstalled in the web service container for use by Grunt and Gulp, along with grunt-cli, gulp-cli, and browsersync.

 To enable Grunt support, run the following commands